MaastrichtU-IDS/jupyterlab/README.md

 * [jupyterlab-spreadsheet](https://github.com/quigleyj97/jupyterlab-spreadsheet)
 * [jupyterlab-drawio](https://github.com/QuantStack/jupyterlab-drawio)

-**Additional programs**

-🧑‍💻 VisualStudio Code server (start it from the JupyterLab UI)

-💎 OpenRefine (start it from the JupyterLab UI)

-☕️ Some `.jar` programs for knowledge graph processing are pre-downloaded in the `/opt` folder, such as RDF4J, Apache Jena, OWLAPI, RML mapper.

 **Automatically install your dependencies**

-You can provide the URL to a git repository to be automatically cloned in the workspace at the start of the container.
+You can provide the URL to a git repository to be automatically cloned in the workspace at the start of the container using the environment variable `GIT_URL`

-The following file will be automatically installed if they are present at the root of the provided Git repository:
+The following files will be automatically installed if they are present at the root of the provided Git repository:

 * The conda environment described in `environment.yml` will be installed, make sure you added `ipykernel` and `nb_conda_kernels` to the `environment.yml` to be able to easily start notebooks using this environment from the JupyterLab Launcher page.
 See [this repository as example]( https://github.com/MaastrichtU-IDS/dsri-demo).
-* The packages in `requirements.txt` will be installed with `pip`
+* The python packages in `requirements.txt` will be installed with `pip`
-* The packages in `packages.txt` will be installed with `apt`
+* The debian packages in `packages.txt` will be installed with `apt`
 * The JupyterLab extensions in `extensions.txt` will be installed with `jupyter labextension`

 You can also create conda environment in a running JupyterLab (we use `mamba` which is like `conda` but faster):